oracle/weblogic-kubernetes-operator/site/quickstart.md

 ```
 $ curl http://${HOSTNAME}:30305/sample-domain1/
 ```
-Note: Depending on where your Kubernetes cluster is running, you may need to open firewall ports or update security lists to allow ingress to this port.
+**Note**: Depending on where your Kubernetes cluster is running, you may need to open firewall ports or update security lists to allow ingress to this port.

 ## 6. Remove the domain.